kimseungdeok/randomize/README.md

 ## Features

--   Add names to the participant list
+- Users can add participants to the list by entering their names.
--   Remove names from the participant list
+- The participant list is displayed in the order they are added, and can be reset by clicking the "Reset" button.
--   Randomize the order of the participant list
+- Clicking the "Randomize" button shuffles the participant list randomly.
+- The shuffled participant list is displayed one by one in the result area.

 ## Technologies Used